Welcome to Year 5!

 Class Teacher Learning Support Assistant

-I hope you have had a fantastic Easter break and that your children are refreshed and ready to continue their hard work and learning in Year 5.
-We had an amazing term together (including a fantastic Pirates of the Caribbean dance performance at the Wales High School Gym and Dance Festival in addition to supporting the Big 50 Sofa challenge) and as ever, I look forward to an exciting and jam-packed Summer Term.
+I hope you have had a fantastic half term and that your children are refreshed and ready to continue their hard work and learning in Year 5.
+We had an fantastic half term (including an outstanding performance of 'Alice the Musical - I was incredibly proud).
+As ever, I look forward to our final half term of the Summer.

 During this half term, our class will continue to participate in the 'Reading Around the World' challenge.
 When one night's reading has been recorded and signed in reading logs, children can move on one destination.
 Once destination 30 has been reached, a prize from myself and Mrs Rayner will be awarded.
 Please help your child with the challenge by either listening to them read and signing their reading log or signing their reading log if they read independently.
 In addition to this, for every night where reading has been recorded ad signed, raffle tickets are awarded on a daily basis.
 A raffle ticket draw takes place on the last day of every half term - happy reading!

-This half term, our class text is The Hobbit by J.R.R.
-Tolkien.
+This half term, our class text is 5 Children and It by E. Nesbit.

-We will be using this as a stimulus to write a fictional biography, a newspaper report and an adventure narrative of our own!
+We will be using this as a stimulus to write a recount, play script and non-chronological report, a of our own!

 Our additional must reads are:

 What an amazing production of Alice the Musical we had on Wednesday 9th May.